randyombiro8-pixel/Akan-name-generator/README.md

 When I enter an invalid date (e.g., February 30, 2024) And click "Generate My Akan Name"
 Then I should see an alert message
 And be prompted to enter a valid date

-Story 3: Empty Input Handling
+  -Story 3: Empty Input Handling
 As a user
 I want to be reminded if I forget to enter a date
 So that I can complete the required field